 Latvia sits at the centre of the three Baltic states — bordered by Estonia to the north, Lithuania to the south, and sharing land borders with Russia and Belarus.
 Its capital Riga is the largest city in the Baltics and one of the region's most important logistics and commercial hubs.
-With a 21% VAT rate and euro adoption since 2014, Latvia is a stable and straightforward market for UK sellers looking to expand into the Baltic region.
+Latvia has used the euro since 2014, and its 21% VAT rate sits in the middle of the EU range — useful context for UK sellers looking to expand into the Baltic region.

 Latvia's VAT rate: 21%